MaxBloechlinger/hs25_soco-group_069/HS25_SoCo-group_069_a1/README.md

   Implementation of Device & Connectable parent classes, Light, Thermostat & Camera subclasses and their methods
 - **test_smart_house.py**
   [STEP 03]
-  selfmade testing framework for all methods of smart_house.py
+  Selfmade testing framework for all methods of smart_house.py
 - **repository.md**
-  link to gitlab repository
+  Link to GitLab repository

 ## Design Decisions for Step 1 & 2